AramCZdev/YouJust/README.md

 ### Other Distros

-YouJust is not available for other ditributions since I would have to remake it for every one of them
+YouJust is not available for other ditributions

 ## Get Started